4 Mechanical Properties of Materials

 Click to expand

 When you stretch a rubber band, you’ll notice that the band gets longer in the direction of the applied force, but the width of the band decreases.
-That is, there is a normal strain in the axial (length) direction and also in the lateral (width or thickness) direction.
-There is a coupling between these normal strains in perpendicular directions.
+That is, a normal strain occurs in the axial (length) direction and also in the lateral (width or thickness) direction.
+These normal strains couple in perpendicular directions.
 Poisson’s ratio is the material property that describes the proportional relationship between axial and lateral strains.
 Named after Siméon Denis Poisson (1781-1840), the French mathematician and physicist, Poisson’s ratio is defined as the negative of the lateral strain divided by the axial strain for a uniaxially loaded material.
-It may be expressed as:
+It may be expressed as

 where